JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 #

-In the BluePrint Editor screen, you can immediately use the variables and methods you generated with c++ code.
+In the BluePrint Editor screen, you can immediately use the variables and methods you generated with c++ code. <br>

-You can save function return value as a variable, or call the method from another actor.
+You can save function return value as a variable, or call the method from another actor. <br>

 <img src = "https://github.com/JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-Unreal-Engine-5/assets/4387404/75c87030-6011-4bb3-821a-d6882dd49ea6" width = "40%" height = "40%">